 UCCA and Institute pour la photographie des Hauts-de-France, Lille, present “Slide / Show: Light Images in Chinese Contemporary Art,” an exhibition bringing together artworks and archival materials to propose a new genealogy of the slide and its legacy in the foundational years of Chinese contemporary art.

 From April 29 to August 13, 2023, UCCA presents “Slide / Show: Light Images in Chinese Contemporary Art.”
 Featuring both artworks and archival materials, the exhibition explores how slides, and their activated state of light images, played an influential role in the emergence of Chinese contemporary art in the 1980s, shaping creative strategies that would form a sometimes underappreciated aspect of artists’ practices for decades to come.
 Participating artists include Geng Jianyi (1962-2017), Li Yongbin (b.
 1963, Beijing), Liang Juhui (1959-2006), Lin Jiahua (b.
 1953, Xiamen), Lin Tianmiao (b.
 1961, Taiyuan), Song Dong (b, 1966, Beijing), Wang Gongxin (b.
 1960, Beijing), Wang Wei (b.
 1972, Beijing), Wang Youshen (b.
 1964, Beijing), Zhang Peili (b.
 1957, Hangzhou), and Zhu Jia (b.
 1963, Beijing).
 Many of the archival materials on display in “Slide / Show” are graciously provided by critic and curator Fei Dawei and artist and educator Zheng Shengtian.
 The exhibition is organized thematically around concepts linked to key formal characteristics of the slide medium: “Transmission,” “Refraction,” and “Transparency.”
-These sections explore how slides and slideshows became central to an expanding landscape of international artistic exchange in China; how artists of the ’85 New Wave drew upon screenings and mechanisms of information transmission to create pioneering artworks; and how this artistic legacy of light images may provide an alternative perspective from which to approach later works more commonly viewed through other frameworks.
+These sections explore how slides and slideshows became central to an expanding landscape of international artistic exchange in China; how artists in the mid 1980s drew upon screenings and mechanisms of information transmission to create pioneering artworks; and how this artistic legacy of light images may provide an alternative perspective from which to approach later works more commonly viewed through other frameworks.
 Co-produced by UCCA Center for Contemporary Art and Institut pour la photographie des Hauts-de-France, Lille, “Slide / Show” is curated by UCCA Curator Holly Roussell.
 Following this presentation in Beijing, the exhibition will travel to Lille in 2025.

 In the late 1970s and 1980s, students returned to the campuses of previously closed art academies.
 Just as economic reforms allowed goods and investment to move across China’s borders, new art historical texts and images also began to flow into the country.
 Slides had been featured in collective public screenings in China since the 1950s, providing precedent for their use as a didactic form.
 In the 1980s, the increased availability of 35mm color “slide” film made the medium more accessible than before.
 During this time of few technological alternatives, contemporary artists valued the slide for its ability to project high-quality color reproductions of artworks; slides became a viable way for people to share art, provided they possessed the relative luxury of a camera.